helloeave/murphy/README.md

 # Murphy

-_An opiniated view on JSON APIs, and a short implementation in Golang._
+_An opinionated view on JSON APIs, and a short implementation in Golang._

 __tl;dr__